 Historical and theological dimensions of American religious identity, with a view toward broadening the understanding of the context of Adventism.
-Prerequisites: RELG 125 or waiver, ENGL 102.
+Prerequisites: ENGL 102.

 RELH 345 3 Arr Topics in Christian History

 An in-depth study of the historical and theological dimensions of a particular topic in Christian history, such as: